drowe67/freedv-gui/USER_MANUAL.md

 ![Easy Setup dialog](contrib/easy_setup.png)

-Note that you can always return to this dialog by going to Tools->Easy Setup.
+Note that you can always return to this dialog by going to *Tools - Easy Setup*.

 ### Sound Card Configuration